TIBCOSoftware/snappydata/docs/sde/working_with_stratified_samples.md

 # Working with Stratified Samples

-<ent>This feature is available only in the Enterprise version of SnappyData. </br></ent>

 ## Create Sample Tables

-You can create sample tables on datasets that can be sourced from any source supported in Spark/TIBCO ComputeDB.
-For instance, these can be TIBCO ComputeDB in-memory tables, Spark DataFrames, or sourced from an external data source such as S3 or HDFS.
+You can create sample tables on datasets that can be sourced from any source supported in Spark/SnappyData.
+For instance, these can be SnappyData in-memory tables, Spark DataFrames, or sourced from an external data source such as S3 or HDFS.
 Creation of sample table will implicitly sample the data from the base table.

-Here is an SQL based example to create a sample on tables locally available in the TIBCO ComputeDB cluster.
+Here is an SQL based example to create a sample on tables locally available in the SnappyData cluster.

 ```pre
 CREATE SAMPLE TABLE NYCTAXI_PICKUP_SAMPLE ON NYCTAXI